-Bucking the AMT trend in the budget segment, Datsun has chosen to imbue its Go budget car with a Continuously Variable Transmission (CVT).
+Datsun has bucked the AMT trend in the budget-car segment and, to cater for those who want an automatic 'box instead of a "stick shift", imbued its Go budget car with a continuously variable transmission (CVT).
 Is this a good move?
-We drove the newcomer at its local launch in Johannesburg this week to find out...
+We drove the newcomer at its local launch in Johannesburg to find out...

-With the budget segment showing a noticeable uptick in ease-of-use 2-pedal vehicles, Japanese brand, Datsun, now offers its Go and Go+ with a CVT.
-It's interesting to note that most of the segment has leaned towards the AMT option.
-The Automated Manual Transmission (AMT) looks good on paper, but experience with these transmissions suggest that they dull the driving experience and drivers need to adapt their driving style substantially.
+With the budget segment showing a noticeable uptick in ease-of-use 2-pedal vehicles, Japanese brand Datsun now offers its Go and Go+ with a CVT.
+It's interesting that most manufacturers in the segment have tended to favour an automated manual transmission (AMT) for its automatic derivatives.
+AMTs look good on paper, but experience with these transmissions suggest they dull the driving experience and drivers need to adapt their driving style substantially.

-The acronym CVT is regarded as a swearword in the vocabulary of petrolheads as the unwarranted droning noise upon full throttle application is a common sore point.
+CVT is regarded as a swearword in the vocabulary of petrolheads; the unpleasant droning noise emitted by so many of such-equipped powertrains (upon the application of full throttle) is a common complaint.
 However, there's some merit to these types of transmissions.
-In non-performance cars, they do a good job of reducing fuel consumption and offer a generally smoother ride in gridlock traffic.
+They do a good job of reducing fuel consumption, are cheaper to produce (and less complicated) than their torque-converter equivalents and offer a generally smoother ride in gridlock traffic than AMTs.

 The CVT transmission in the Datsun Go makes for a smoother drive around town.